Google Introduces New Googlebot User-Agent for More Effective Crawling On Smartphone Content

 • DoCoMo/2.0 N905i(c100;TB;W24H16) (compatible; Googlebot-Mobile/2.1; +http://www.google.com/bot.html)

-Google made sure to specify this important implication of the user-agent update, “The new Googlebot for smartphones crawler will follow robots.txt, robots meta tag, and HTTP header directives for Googlebot instead of Googlebot-Mobile.”
+Google specified this critical implication of the user-agent update, “The new Googlebot for smartphones crawler will follow robots.txt, robots meta tag, and HTTP header directives for Googlebot instead of Googlebot-Mobile.”

-Based on a Google internal analysis, the update should affect less than 0.001% of URLs.
-As the update rolls out webmasters can test sites, He says, “Using the Fetch as Google feature in Webmaster Tools, and they have full access to the full list of existing crawlers in the Help Center.”
+The update should affect less than 0.001% of URLs based on a Google internal analysis.
+As the update rolls out, webmasters can test sites; He says, “Using the Fetch as Google feature in Webmaster Tools, and they have full access to the full list of existing crawlers in the Help Center.”

 Ready to Collaborate?
 Contact Us!